105926570/CustomProgram/README.md

 ## what i learnt:

 follow a structure when programming. something like this:
-1.create branch
+1. create branch
-2.create method
+2. create method
-3.create test for method and ensure it works
+3. create test for method and ensure it works
-4.test other tests that use the new method
+4. test other tests that use the new method
-5.merge
+5. merge